ansible-network/ansible.snmp/README.md

 See the [Ansible Community Guide](https://docs.ansible.com/ansible/latest/community/index.html) for details on contributing to Ansible.

-### Developer notes

-- 100% code coverage is the goal, although it's not always possible.
-Please include unit and integration tests with all PRs.
-PRs should not cause a decrease in code coverage.
-- Filter plugins should be 1 per file, with an included DOCUMENTATION string, or reference a lookup plugin with the same name.
-- Action, filter, and lookup plugins should use argspec validation.
-See [AnsibleArgSpecValidator](https://github.com/ansible-collections/ansible.utils/blob/main/plugins/module_utils/common/argspec_validate.py).
-- Use of the latest version of black is required for formatting (black -l79)
-- The README contains a table of plugins.
-Use the [collection_prep](https://github.com/ansible-network/collection_prep) utilities to maintain this.

 ### Code of Conduct

 This collection follows the Ansible project's